enklu/enklu.github.io/README.md

 A guide doc titled: `Hololens (1st gen) Basics & Setup` \
 Should have the file name: `HoloLens1stGenBasics&Setup.md`

-All markdown files should be saved within `documentation/docs` which is the highest level docs folder, not the one in live/latest (it’s the one with all the markdown files in it).
+All markdown files should be saved within `docs` which is the highest level docs folder, not the one in live/latest (it’s the one with all the markdown files in it).

 All guide docs should be saved in a folder based on what category the doc falls in: